CMiC Field - Potential Change Items

 Potential Change Items; standard Treeview path: CMiC Field > Budget& Cost Management > Potential Change Items – History tab

-This tab can be used to view all changes and edits made to an PCI record.
+This tab can be used to view all changes and edits made to a PCI record.
 This tab is view-only and so changes must be made with the [Edit] button in the PCI Detail tab.

 Create Cost Codes/Categories On-the-Fly